ukb-dt/wa/index.md

 ## Compact interpretive rules (how to read outputs)

 * If you **align surface → roots → infinitive** successfully, then relational residues like *wa* will appear **on decode** — they are *reconstruction-visible*, not primary trunk signals.
-* High ε or high temperature → more “hallucination” (creative paths through latent manifold).
+* High $ε$ or high temperature → more “hallucination” (creative paths through latent manifold).
 Too low ε → brittle, memorized outputs.
 Balance is the point.
-* C is discovered empirically: train across languages and check whether a latent axis or basin consistently encodes SOURCE/OWNER roles despite surface variation.
+* $C$ is discovered empirically: train across languages and check whether a latent axis or basin consistently encodes SOURCE/OWNER roles despite surface variation.

 ---

 ## Quick checklist — empirical tests you can run now

 1. Train a tiny β-VAE on paired Kirundi/Lusoga sentences (surface + morpheme gloss).
 Latent dim = 2 or 4.
-2. Plot latent samples; fit KDE → look for shared mode (candidate C).
+2. Plot latent samples; fit KDE → look for shared mode (candidate $C$).
-3. Compute (\dot z) and (\ddot z) across training epochs (velocity/acceleration) to see grammaticalization.
+3. Compute $dot z$ and $ddot z$ across training epochs (velocity/acceleration) to see grammaticalization.
 4. Ablate morphology (remove affixes) and see whether the candidate C weakens — if yes, it’s decode-residual.
 5. Vary sampling temperature to see ε effects on output relational marking.